Volunteer rights and responsibilities

 - making sure that supervisors and managers are adequately skilled to show volunteers how to perform their work safely and without injury

-- ensuring that officers responsible for management (including volunteers) act within a certain standard of care by:
+- ensuring that officers responsible for management of an organisation, including volunteers, act within a certain standard of care by:

 - learning about work health and safety

-- ensuring that work health and safety policies are put in place for the organisation.
+- ensuring that work health and safety policies are put in place.

 - look after your own health and safety at work

-- not do anything that will harm yourself or your work-mates
+- not do anything that will harm you or your work-mates

 - use any safety equipment that you are given